dependents/Dependents/readme.md

 If it doesn't work, please file an issue.

 If you want contribute or use the latest commits simply git clone the repository `https://github.com/mrjoelkemp/Dependents` to your Packages directory with a directory name of `Dependents`.
 From sublime choose `Preferences -> Browse Packages` to easily determine the path to the Packages directory for your install.
-Be sure to remove the package via package control first if you had already done so to avoid package control updating the package.
+Be sure to remove the package via package control first to avoid package control updating the package.

 #### Windows Install